How Much Does Gutter Installation Cost? (2023 Guide)

 Vinyl Gutters

 Made from PVC and plastics, vinyl gutters are one of the most common types of gutter and are the most budget-friendly.
 These gutters typically cost between $3 and $6 per linear foot, and they are easier to self-install than other types of gutters.
-But vinyl gutters are not durable, with an average lifespan of 10 to 20 years depending on your local climate.
+Vinyl gutters are lightweight, easy to use, and highly corrosion-resistant.
+However, they are not durable, with an average lifespan of 10 to 20 years depending on your local climate.
 In wetter climates, vinyl gutters tend to deteriorate faster.
+They are also prone to cracking and leaking.

 Aluminum Gutters

 Aluminum gutters are an excellent option for your gutter system.
-They tend to cost around $4 to $14 per linear foot with an average lifespan of up to 20 years.
-In addition to being lightweight, aluminum gutters are rust-resistant.
+They tend to cost from $4 to $14 per linear foot with an average lifespan of up to 20 years.
+In addition to being lightweight, aluminum gutters are rust-resistant and easy to replace.
 However, aluminum gutters are more susceptible to cracking than other metal gutters because they are lightweight.
+They are easily dentable and prone to damage from falling debris.

 Galvanized Steel Gutters